Published on November 16, 2021

 Coaches will often ask follow-up questions to find the student-athlete who best fits their program and school.
-These questions will focus around three main areas related to athletic, academic and general character and personality.
+These questions will focus on three main areas related to athletic, academic, and general character and personality.

 There are countless players who possess the athletic ability to play at the college level, but coaches also place value on finding well-rounded players with strong personal character and coachability.

-Take notes: Write down all of the questions that were asked and answered; and take a few moments after each call, email or text to remember what you like, disliked or did not get answered.
+Take notes: Write down all of the questions that were asked and answered, and take a few moments after each call, email, or text to remember what you liked, disliked, or did not get answered.